- Professor Ailsa Henderson

 Ailsa Henderson, Charlie Jeffery and Robert Liñeira (2015) “National identity or national interest?: Scottish, English and Welsh Attitudes to the Constitutional Debate” Political Quarterly 86(2): 265-74

-Ailsa Henderson and Nicola McEwen (2015) “Regions as Primary Political Communities: A multi-level comparative analysis of turnout in regional election” Publius 45(2): 189-215
+Ailsa Henderson and Nicola McEwen (2015) “Regions as Primary Political Communities: A multi-level comparative analysis of turnout in regional elections” Publius 45(2): 189-215

 Robert Liñeira, Ailsa Henderson and Liam Delaney (2017) “Voters’ Responses to the Referendum Campaign” in Michael Keating, Ed, Debating Scotland.
 Oxford: Oxford University Press, 165-90